Chords + Lyrics | Song 2 (tune down 1/2 step)

 Song 2 Chords: The Power of Simplicity

-At the end of the chorus, we step outside the key with a transition from F#5 (II) to A (IV), before landing on D5 (bVIIx).
-The final D5 creates significant tension, and when the loop restarts, it delivers a satisfying release.
+At the end of the chorus, Blur break outside the key: F#5 (II) to A (IV), landing on D5 (bVIIx).
+That D5 piles on tension before the loop kicks back in with huge release.